 - Examples of how the nominee has mentored others.

-Recognition: The 2018 recipient will be honored at the 2018 NCPRSA Annual Meeting on December 5, 2018, in Raleigh.
+Recognition: The 2022 recipient will be honored at the 2022 NCPRSA Strategic Communications and Marcom Conference on November 18, 2022

 Tracy Phelan Lathan, APR, Account Strategist, Clairemont Communications